Papiqulos/Min_Cost_Flow_LP/README.md

 ## Overview

-This repository contains a Python implementation to solve Minimum Cost Flow (MCF) using Integer Linear Programming with `gurobipy` and using cycle cancelling algorithm using `google or-tools`.
+This repository contains a Python implementation to solve Minimum Cost Flow (MCF) using Integer Linear Programming with `gurobipy` and using cycle cancelling based algorithm using `google or-tools`.

 ## Requirements